 Hung worked at the outlet for about four years before his arrest, according to a report citing his wife, Do Le Na.
 She wrote on her Facebook page before and after a June 18, 2022, prison visit that Hung suffers from eye and skin conditions.

-His conviction was upheld at an April 19, 2022, appeal trial which was held without his lawyers, reports said.
+His conviction was upheld at an April 19, 2022, appeal trial that was held without his lawyers, reports said.

 In her Facebook posts, his wife wrote that Hung considers his imprisonment “illegal” and planned to appeal his conviction again.

-On May 25, 2022, Hung was transferred from Hanoi’s Detention Center No. 1 to Nghe An province’s Detention Center No. 1, approximately 220 miles from his home, making family prison visits more difficult, U.S. Congress-funded Radio Free Asia reported.
+On May 25, 2022, Hung was transferred from Hanoi’s Detention Center No. 1 to Nghe An province’s Detention Center No. 1, approximately 220 miles (355 km) from his home, making family prison visits more difficult, U.S. Congress-funded Radio Free Asia reported

-Vietnam’s Ministry of Public Security, which oversees the country’s prison system, did not respond to CPJ’s emailed requests for comment about Hung’s conviction, health, or treatment in prison in late 2022.
+Vietnam’s Ministry of Public Security, which oversees the country’s prison system, did not respond to CPJ’s October 2023 emailed requests for comment about Hung’s conviction, or his health or treatment in prison.